Known,

 When you ask him how he had any time left for painting, he will answer, "I create time for painting, I do it by saving time, instead of wasting it."

 Ask him how old he was when he decided to become an artist, and he will tell you very late.
-Just turned 18, and graduating from basic training at the Great Lakes Naval Training Center, he and five other reqruits were sent to the Department of the Navy in Washington DC on special duty.
+Just turned 18, and graduating from basic training at the Great Lakes Naval Training Center, he and five other recruits were sent to the Department of the Navy in Washington DC on special duty.
 Each man was assigned to a desk.
 His was empty, except for a lonely book in the bottom drawer.
 The book was entitled "How to Draw the Figure."
 This was not dumb luck.
 He will tell you the book was waiting for him.
 An act of Divine Providence.
 The book was a quided missile landing in his hands.
 Within the week, Hessemer was enrolled in the Corcoran Gallery of Art, the art department of George Washington University, and he had finally found himself.

 Three years later, he returned to his home in Jackson, Michigan, a town with no future, for itself or for anyone with talent who chose to stay there.
 There he continued his pursuit of a career by enrolling in the Famous Artists correspondents course published in Westport, Connecticut.
 Entering multiple categories in the Jackson County Fair, he was awarded blue ribbons on every entry, and an invitation to visit the judge was attached to a painting.